Twitch streamer’s NYC giveaway draws massive crowd, police: report

-UNION SQUARE, Manhattan (WPIX) – A large crowd estimated to be in the thousands gathered at Union Square Plaza Friday, prompting a police response, video from the Citizen App shows.
+UNION SQUARE, Manhattan (WPIX) – A massive crowd estimated to be in the thousands gathered at Union Square Plaza Friday, prompting police to respond in riot gear as tensions soared, objects were hurled and property was damaged.

 Witnesses said they were waiting for Youtuber and Twitch streamer Kai Cenat.
 On Thursday, he tweeted that he would be heading to Union Square Plaza at 4 p.m. for a giveaway.
 Cenat was being questioned by police, law enforcement sources told PIX11 News.